Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: The Dark Sector

 \subsection{Dark hadron spectrum in the massless limit}

-To analyze the dark hadrons, we need to start with the dark quarks.
-There are two types of dark quarks in our model, $\chi_{a,i}$ and $\chi_{f,i}$, each with three generations $i=1,2,3$.
-They are of two different representations under the $Sp(4)_D$ dark color group, $\chi_{f,i}$ for the fundamental and $\chi_{a,i}$ for the antisymmetric.
-They all get current masses from the scalar VEVs we introduced. $\chi_{f,i}$ receive Dirac masses with a hierarchical spectrum similar to the SM quark sector.
-On the other hand, $\chi_{a,i}$ receive Majorana masses with a quadratically hierarchical spectrum.
-As already shown in section \ref{sec:Spectrum}, we expect that only the first generation of dark quarks, $\chi_{a,1}$ and $\chi_{f,1}$, have a mass below the scale $\Lambda_{\rm DC}$.
-However, in this section, we begin the analysis of the hadron spectrum in the massless limit, which has been studied on the lattice in \cite{Bennett:2017kga,Bennett:2019jzz,Bennett:2019cxd,Bennett:2020qtj,Bennett:2022yfa,Bennett:2023mhh,Bennett:2023qwx}.
-A realistic spectrum will be discussed in the next subsection.

-In the massless limit, the system features a global symmetry of $SU(6)_f \times SU(3)_a$, where the subscripts denote two different representations.
+In the massless dark quark limit, the system features an enhanced global symmetry of $SU(6)_f \times SU(3)_a$, where the subscripts denote two different representations.
 Once the dark color becomes strongly coupled and the dark quark condensate forms, the global symmetry undergoes a spontaneous symmetry breaking to the subgroup $Sp(6)_f \times SO(3)a$, giving rise to fourteen (five) massless Nambu-Goldstone bosons from fundamental (antisymmetric) fermions, i.e., dark pions.
 On top of the pseudoscalar mesons, there are also vector, tensor, axial-vector, axial-tensor, and scalar mesons, whose masses are of the order of the dark color confinement scale $\Lambda_{\rm DC}$.
-Depending on the quark constituents, the spectrum can be very different, as computed using lattice simulations \cite{Bennett:2019cxd,Bennett:2023qwx}.
+Depending on the quark constituents, the spectrum can be very different, as computed using lattice simulations \cite{Bennett:2019cxd,Bennett:2023qwx} and shown in figure \ref{Hadron_Spectrum}.

+One important different between a strongly coupled theory with a $Sp(4)_D$ gauge group and the SM QCD with $SU(3)_C$ gauge group is that, due to the pseudo-real nature of fundamental representation, the meson multiplets are enlarged with additional states behaving as diquarks $\chi_f \chi_f$, which carries dark baryon number $D=1$.
+These diquark states, according to our definition, should be considered dark baryons rather than dark mesons.
+Carrying a dark baryon number $D=1$, their stability is naturally protected, and they can therefore serve as dark matter candidates.